voxeet/voxeet-sdk-ios/README.md

 ### `statusSubscribe`
-Subscribes to all status updates for a specified conference, such as added/removed participants and conference ended, within a [notification](#Events) and **without joinning the conference**.
+Subscribe to all status updates for a specified conference, such as added / removed participants and conference ended, within a [notification](#Events) and **without joinning the conference**.

 **The conference must be created before using this method**